IBM/cloudland/doc/Build.md

-# Build from source and Build RPM package
+# Build from source (for development) and Build RPM package

 ## Prerequisite
-A Linux build server with following tools installed:
+A Linux build server (For s390x, like LinuxOne, please use RedHat Enterprise Linux 8.3+) with following tools installed:
 1. Build tools:
    1. gRPC C++ implementation:
       - Installation path: /usr/local (dafault gRPC path to build RPM package)
    2. make, gcc, etc. to build C/C++ codes
-      - Used to build SCI binaries and CloudLand binaries
+      - For SCI binaries and CloudLand binaries
    3. golang
-      - Used to build web/clui
+      - For web/clui
 2. git to access GitHub
 3. rpmbuild to build RPM package (optional)